alok-sriv/Flask-Blog/06 - Update Account and Profile Photo/readme.md

 ```
 Key thing to notice here is use of enctype="multipart/form-data", without this image update will not work.

-We need to install Pillow extension that will help us in deal with image file.
+We need to install Pillow extension that will help us in deal with image resizing, that will come soon.

 ```python
 pip install pillow